Shopify/slate/CONTRIBUTING.md

     - @shopify/slate-sections-plugin: 1.0.0-beta.17 => 1.0.0-beta.18
     - @shopify/slate-tools: 1.0.0-beta.17 => 1.0.0-beta.18

    ?
-Are you sure you want to publish these packages? (ynH)
+Are you sure you want to create these versions? (ynH)
    ```

    This command will: